Small businesses spend time and money building websites and blogs to advertise. Why not also monetise that website or blog?

 Good page rank does not equate to the site ranking number one for every keyword on your list.
 Small business sites do much better when targeting long-tail key terms, which have a high search volume but low competition.

-I recommend finding a niche and provide for that niche.
+I recommend finding a niche and providing for that niche.

 Do be aware that building a good website takes time and effort unless of course there are unlimited resources.
 Be prepared to work.
 It will be worth it.